wisespira/ESO-National-Demand-Model/README.md

 <h2 align="center"> ESO-National-Demand-Model</h2>

 <p align="center">
  This project combines the National Gride ESO's Data Portal with national weather data to create a predictive model for national demand.
-To run the model use the National Demand Predictor.py file.
+To run use the National Demand Predictor.py file.
 </p>
 <h3>contents</h3>